Product

 PR-1816 Guidance: Personal Representative's Statement to Close Estate (Informal Administration) (Wisconsin)

-The PR-1816 Personal Representative's Statement to Close Estate form is used when a personal representative has fully administered a decedent's estate under informal administration in Wisconsin and needs to formally declare the estate closed, having settled all debts, taxes, and distributed assets to rightful heirs.
+The PR-1816 Personal Representative's Statement to Close Estate form is used when a personal representative has fully administered a decedent's estate under informal administration in Wisconsin and needs to formally declare the estate closed.
+The representative should have settled all debts, taxes, and distributed the assets to the rightful heirs.
 Jump to guide on filling it out.

 Don't settle for the empty PDF.